neuralvis/elpa-mirror/melpa/elpher-readme.txt

-Elpher aims to provide a full-featured gopher client for GNU Emacs.
+Elpher aims to provide a practical gopher client for GNU Emacs.
 It supports:

 - intuitive keyboard and mouse-driven interface,